backdrop-contrib/riddler/README.md

 # Captcha Riddler

-Simple but effective spam protection.
+Simple but effective form spam protection.

 This module lets you create custom riddles for the Captcha module, requiring guests to answer the 'riddle' before being allowed to submit the form.

 - Create your own Captcha questions to give your forms personality that matches your site
-- Allows multiple possible answers for one question.
+- Allows multiple possible answers for one question
-- Multiple possible questions, randomly presenting just one to the user.
+- Available questions get randomly presented to people

 ## Examples

-Depending on your situation, you might ask different questions to get the most out of Captcha Riddler without frustating your site visitors.
+Depending on your situation, you might ask different types of questions to get the most out of Captcha Riddler without frustating site visitors.

 If people who register or fill out any forms should know certain things anyway, ask these commonly known things, e.g.: